chuckreynolds/WPFBOGP/readme.txt

 == Changelog ==

+= 1.2 =
+* bug: if latest post in blog listing had a featured image, og:image would use that instead of default image from admin.
+Fixed that.

 = 1.1 =
 * fixed an issue with single quotes in excerpts ruining the meta description (props Chris Jensen)
 * added link to support form for bugs and/or feature requests & minor copy updates in admin